Spanish & Portuguese

 The Spanish and Portuguese programs are designed to enable students to attain the linguistic, cultural and literary knowledge necessary to understand the Spanish and Portuguese speaking worlds.
 Acquaintance with the many cultures and languages of these worlds has become essential in this age of global communications and the internationalization of economic, political, cultural and social life.

-Every year, more than 2000 students take our Portuguese and Spanish courses.
+Every year, more than 2000 students take our Portuguese and Spanish Undergraduate Courses.
 We offer elementary, intermediate and advanced classes, as well as intensive language courses, business Spanish online, and Portuguese language online.
-Besides Spanish and Portuguese, we are the only public university in New England to offer courses in the Catalan language.
+Besides Spanish and Portuguese, we are the only public university in New England to offer courses in Catalan Studies.

 We believe that the study and appreciation of the diverse and dynamic cultural heritage of the hundreds of millions of Spanish and Portuguese speakers in the Americas, Europe and Africa, including the various Latino communities in the United States, has intrinsic value and is central to a comprehensive liberal arts education.